-Pang et al. [77][78] adapt likelihood ratio test, which have previously been used in epidemiological studies, to describe traffic patterns.
-They partitioned a city into uniform grids and count the number of vehicles arriving in a grid over a time period.
-The objective is to identify contiguous set of cells and time intervals which have the largest statistically significant departure from expected behavior (i.e., the number of vehicles).
-The regions whose log-likelihood ratio statistic value drops in the tail of χ^2 distribution are likely to be anomalous [14].
+Pang et al. [2011, 2013] adapt likelihood ratio tests, which have previously been used in epidemiological studies, to describe traffic patterns.
+They partitioned a city into uniform grids and counted the number of vehicles arriving in a grid over a time period.
+The objective is to identify contiguous set of cells and time intervals that have the largest statistically significant departure from expected behavior (i.e., the number of vehicles).
+The regions whose log-likelihood ratio statistic value drops in the tail of χ^2 distribution are likely to be anomalous [Chandola et al. 2009].

-9. TRANSFER TRAJECTORY TO OTHER REPRESENATIONS
+9. TRANSFER TRAJECTORY TO OTHER REPRESENTATIONS

-9.1 From Trajectory to Graph
+9.1.
+From Trajectory to Graph

 Trajectories can be transformed into other data structures, besides being processed in its original form.
 This enriches the methodologies that can be used to discover knowledge from trajectories.
 Turning trajectories into graphs is one of the representative types of transformation.
 When conducting such a transformation, the main effort is to define what a node and an edge is in the transformed graph.
-The methods for transforming trajectories into a graph differentiate between one another, depending on whether a road network is involved in the transformation.
+The methods for